telerik/blazor-docs/components/grid/columns/command.md

 * `Add` - initiates the creation of a new item.
 * `Edit` - initiates the inline or popup editing (depending on the GridEditMode configuration of the grid).
 * `Save` - performs the actual update operation after the data has been changed.
 Triggers the `OnUpdate` or `OnCreate` event so you can perform the data source operation.
-Which event is triggered depends on whether the item was added through the grid or not.
+Which event is triggered depends on whether the item was created or edited.
 * `Cancel` - aborts the current operation (edit or insert).

 The `OnClick` handler of the commands receives an argument of type `GridCommandEventArgs` that exposes the following properties: